adnodev/adno-app-doks/content/en/_index.md

 ad1Title: "Annotate images"
 ad1Description: "Select and comment on areas of interest in your images and those of others."
 ad2Title: "Suggest a tour"
-ad2Description: "Assemble annotations to tell stories or create a journey."
+ad2Description: "Assemble annotations to tell stories or create a guided exploration."
 ad3Title: "Share it!"
 ad3Description: "Distribute your work, export it and import it from others."
 ad4Title: "Teaching and mediation"